 One of the central challenges in these types of cases is demonstrating that the crime was ‘foreseeable.’
 The concept of foreseeability is based on whether the property owner knew, or should have known, that there was a reasonable likelihood of a criminal act occurring.
 Prior to similar incidents, high crime rates in the neighborhood, or specific threats can often establish foreseeability.

-Common Cases of Negligent Security in Mississippi
+Common Cases of Negligence in Mississippi

 Negligent security pertains to a property owner’s failure to provide sufficient safety measures, resulting in harm to an individual due to a foreseeable criminal act.
 In Mississippi, instances of negligent security can manifest in various forms, from small businesses to large commercial establishments.
 Here are some common scenarios: